IACS-CS/web-design-instructions/canvas/collisions.md

 }
 ```

-Next you'll have to define "distance" -- I'm going to define it in terms of two objects with an x and a y property.
+Now I just have to define my `getDistance` function, which will take two objects with an x and y property and return the distance between them.

-It's customary to use "a" and "b" to refer to arbitrary items being compared, but you can call the parameters whatever
+It's customary to use "a" and "b" to refer to arbitrary items being compared, but you can call the parameters whatever you like:
-you like:

 ```javascript
 /* Calculate the distance between a and b using the pythogorean theorem */